dd9jn/rfc4880bis/crypto-refresh.md

   - A one-octet algorithm ID for the symmetric algorithm used to wrap the symmetric key used for the message encryption; see {{ecdh}} for details.

-Observe that an ECDH public key is composed of the same sequence of fields that define an ECDSA key plus the KDF parameters field.

 The secret key is this single multiprecision integer:

 - An MPI representing the secret key, in the curve-specific format described in {{curve-specific-formats}}.